pcaston/OpenPeerPower.github.io/source/_integrations/homeassistant.markdown

 ### Service `homeassistant.restart`

-Restarts the Home Assistant instance (also reloading the configuration on start).
+Restarts the Open Peer Power instance (also reloading the configuration on start).

 ### Service `homeassistant.stop`

-Stops the Home Assistant instance.
-Home Assistant must be restarted from the Host device to run again.
+Stops the Open Peer Power instance.
+Open Peer Power must be restarted from the Host device to run again.

 ### Service `homeassistant.set_location`

-Update the location of the Home Assistant default zone (usually "Home").
+Update the location of the Open Peer Power default zone (usually "Home").

 | Service data attribute    | Optional | Description                                           |
 |---------------------------|----------|-------------------------------------------------------|